Have limited space? Then think about smaller trampoline!

 12ft trampolines only attract two kinds of audiences – adults that are looking for alternative ways to perform physical activity and needed regular exercise, or children that see it as a gigantic play toy.
 The point of this is that if kids are involved in the reason as to why a 12-feet trampoline is being considered, and with kids most likely motivated by their nature to constantly play, then you need to take a step back and assess everything from a point of view that’s always after the safety of these children.
 If you plan to let multiple children simultaneously then you should perhaps think about bigger trampoline.

 A trampoline that is of good quality should be made of high-grade materials.
-A 12-feet trampoline should have at least 80 8.5-inch springs for the even distribution of weight.
-This is in assurance that the trampoline wouldn’t fall apart even at the maximum weight limit of 140kg.
+A 12-feet trampoline should have at least 80 pieces of 7.5-inch springs to be able to provide good bounce.
 You can check for other details like the materials used for the mat and the trampoline’s frame.
-Ideally, the bars used for the frame shouldn’t easily corrode and are rust-proof while the mat should be thick and sturdy enough to resist breakage.
+Ideally, the bars used for the frame should be galvanized (rust-proof) while the mat should have at least 6 rows of stitching.

 Additional Safety Features